michaelawyu/cloudevents-generator/docs/specs.md

 # Generator Specification

-This document discusses the structure (format) of Cloud Events Generator specification.
+This document discusses the structure (format) of CloudEvents Generator specification.

-A Cloud Events Generator specification consists of two parts, `events` and `metadata`:
+A CloudEvents Generator specification consists of two parts, `events` and `metadata`:

-* `events` includes the schemas of your Cloud Events, where each event may have a variety of attributes of different types
+* `events` includes the schemas of your events, where each event may have a variety of attributes of different types
 * `metadata` includes supplementary information for package preparation, such as the name of your package, its version, and more.

-You may write Cloud Events Generator specification in [JSON](https://www.json.org/) or [YAML](https://yaml.org/).
+You may write CloudEvents Generator specification in [JSON](https://www.json.org/) or [YAML](https://yaml.org/).

 ## `events`